Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Introduction

+Whether the filtration is 1-critical or multi-critical, the cost of computing the filtration and its associated chain complex is an important consideration.
+For some choices of filtration, such as the rhomboid bifiltration, devising a practical algorithm for this is non-trivial \cite{edelsbrunner2020simple}, while for other filtration types, such as the density-Rips bifiltrations considered in the computational experiments of this paper, a naive approach suffices for practical use.
+While the efficient computation of specific types of multi-parameter filtrations is an important topic, we do not study this here; we assume that the chain complex of free bipersistence modules (\ref{Eq:Short_Chain_Complex}) has already been computed and is available as input to our algorithms.

-Questions of computational efficiency aside, the problems of computing a minimal presentation and bigraded Betti numbers of a bipersistence module can also be solved by standard Gr\"{o}bner basis techniques, which work in much greater generality.
+\paragraph{Classical Approaches to Presentation and Betti Number Computation} Questions of computational efficiency aside, the problems of computing a minimal presentation and bigraded Betti numbers of a bipersistence module can also be solved by standard Gr\"{o}bner basis techniques, which work in much greater generality.
 These techniques can in fact compute resolutions and Betti numbers of graded $\K[\ind_1,\ldots,\ind_d]$ modules, for any $d$.
 Typically, such approaches rely on Schreyer's algorithm, a standard algorithm for computing kernels of homomorphisms of free modules \cite{schreyer1980berechnung,cox1998using}, or on refinements of this algorithm \cite{erocal2016refined,la1998strategies}.
 Several variants of the Gr\"{o}bner basis approach to computing (minimal) resolutions and Betti numbers are implemented in popular computational algebra software packages such as Macaulay2, Magma, Singular, and CoCoA \cite{eisenbud2001computations,greuel2012singular,MR1484478,CoCoA}.

 But to the best of our knowledge, no prior work has focused on the particular problem of computing presentations and Betti numbers of bipersistence modules.
 In this work, we introduce simpler and more efficient algorithms for this special case.